garagehive/garagehive.github.io/docs/garagehive-trial-adding-items-and-labour-to-a-jobsheet.md

 3. [Adding items and labour in the jobsheet using service packages](#adding-items-and-labour-in-the-jobsheet-using-service-packages)

 ### Open the jobsheet via the schedule
-To open the jobsheet from the role centre, click on **Schedule** from the actions bar, right-click on the booking or jobsheet you want to access, select **Look Up** to open the jobsheet, and scroll down to the lines (see below).
+To open the jobsheet from the role centre:
+1. Click on **Schedule** from the actions bar.
+2. Right-click on the booking or jobsheet you want to access.
+3. Select **Look Up** to open the jobsheet, and scroll down to the lines.

 ![](media/garagehive-trial-adding-items-and-labour-to-a-jobsheet1.gif)